 You don’t need to stay on the two most expensive islands in Greece to enjoy them.
 There are ferries numerous times a day to Santorini and several will also stop at Naxos and Ios.
 A day trip to nearby islands is definitely one of the top things to do in Paros.

 The Blue Star ferries are huge and more like small cruise ships with great restaurants, bars and cabins.
-It takes about 3 hours to get to Santorini but it can be a pleasant trip and worth it so you can see what all the fuss is about (trust me, it’s worth it!).
+It takes about 3 hours to get to Santorini but it can be a pleasant trip and worth it to see what all the fuss is about (trust me, it’s worth it!).

 15. Take a Day Trip to Naxos